 Proteins are building blocks of all human cells and fulfill important functions in our bodies.
 Learn more about this essential building block!

 Proteins are the nutrients that are most often found in cells, and are the only nitrogen source that humans can use.
 They are composed of amino acids, but their chemical composition can vary quite a bit from one to another.
 Some proteins consist of fewer than 100 amino acids, and other proteins contain several thousand amino acids.
 Proteins perform important tasks in the body.
 They’re responsible for:

 - The development of body tissue, such as muscles, organs, or connective tissues.
 This usually happens during growth, pregnancy, or cell renewal processes.

 - The production of endogenous proteins, such as carrier proteins, enzymes, hormones.
-Endogeneous proteins basically ensure that the cells are doing what they were designed to do.
+Endogeneous proteins basically ensure that the body cells are doing what they were designed to do.

 - Immune system antibodies, which protect the body from disease and infection.

 Our body can use proteins, as a source of energy in the case of insufficient energy supply from carbohydrates or fats.
 Organisms only have limited storage capacities for protein, so we need a continuous supply of them.

 If too few proteins are supplied through food over a long period of time, an organism is forced to break down muscles and produce the above-mentioned essential substances from the protein that have become available.

 Of all the dietary nutrients, protein gets a great reputation for helping us feel fueled and full.
 There hasn’t been enough research to determine exactly why they provide a feeling of being full.
 But scientists suspect that the concentration of amino acids (basic building blocks of proteins) stimulate the satiation areas in the brain.

 Furthermore, blood sugar levels remain lower after a protein-rich meal (e.g., fish or steak with salad) than after a carbohydrate-rich meal (e.g., pasta with tomato sauce).
 This reduces cravings and makes the feeling of fullness last longer.